ryanbasiltrickett/COS214_SpiceGirls/README.md

 A generic war simulator that allows users to setup the battle/war enviroment and automatically simulate the outcome.
-The system is very generic, thus allowing integration into other systems, and the ability to simulate different war enviroments.
+The system is very generic, thus allowing integration into other systems, and the ability to simulate different war environments.

 ## Authors